-Research has discovered that echinacea plants contain compounds that may reduce feelings of anxiety.
-These include alkamides, rosmarinic acid and caffeic acid (18).
+Some older research has discovered that echinacea plants contain compounds that may reduce feelings of anxiety.
+These include alkamides, rosmarinic acid, and caffeic acid (

-However, as of now, only a handful of studies on echinacea and anxiety exist.
-More research is needed before echinacea products can be recommended as a possible treatment.
+Still, research is limited and more studies are needed before echinacea products can be recommended as a possible treatment.